JoshPhang/TasteBudsAPI/README.md

 ### 2.3 Verify Database Connection and executing the SQL file

 1. Once connected, you should see the **Object Explorer** window appear on the left.
-2. Click on **New Query** in SSMS to open a new query window.
-3. Open the SQL script containing the table creation commands which you saved in your computer in Step 1.
+2. Open the SQL script containing the table creation commands which you saved in your computer in Step 1.
 To do this open the script from your local file system.
-4. **Select** the whole query, click **Execute** to run the SQL script and create the necessary tables in your database.
+3. **Select** the whole query, click **Execute** to run the SQL script and create the necessary tables in your database.
-5. After executing the script, refresh the **Databases** node in the **Object Explorer**.
+4. After executing the script, refresh the **Databases** node in the **Object Explorer**.
-6. You should now see the newly created database in the list of available databases.
+5. You should now see the newly created database in the list of available databases.
-7. "DO WE HAVE TO ADD STEPS FOR CREATING NEW LOGIN AND STUFF?"
+6. "DO WE HAVE TO ADD STEPS FOR CREATING NEW LOGIN AND STUFF?"
 I ACTUALLY FORGOT THE EXACT STEP

 ## Step 3: Install and set upVisual Studio